 By doing this, he saved Freddie Blassie’s life.

 Lanny Poffo, speaking to his friend Keith Elliot Greenberg on The Genius Cast, shared the story of the time he and Freddie Blassie were in Hawaii in 1968.
 Lanny was only 12 or 13-years-old at the time.
-Lanny approached Blassie, who always had three girls with him, saying he "needed some relief”.
+Lanny approached Blassie, who always had three girls with him, saying he "needed some relief."

 "Here’s some money," Blassie would say.
 "I want you to get four Orange Juliuses for me, the girls, and you."

-Blassie also wanted to make it clear through his final memoir that he was an absentee father as he was on the road for most of his son’s life growing up.
+Blassie also wanted to clarify through his final memoir that he was an absentee father as he was on the road for most of his son’s life growing up.
 This resulted in a weak relationship between the two.
 Freddie had been estranged from his children for the majority of their lives.
 Many people close to him actually had no idea that he had children in the first place.
 Take Linda McMahon, for instance.
 When the wife of WWE’s Chairman and CEO had heard about this, she accosted Blassie saying, "I didn’t even realize you had any kids!"

-At Freddie Blassie’s wake, a family member came up to Keith Elliot Greenberg saying that Freddie’s son had read the book and was ready to make peace with his father, however, sadly, Freddie passed away before he could ever speak to his son again.
+At Freddie Blassie’s wake, a family member came up to Keith Elliot Greenberg, saying that Freddie’s son had read the book and was ready to make peace with his father.
+However, sadly, Freddie passed away before he could ever speak to his son again.

 Greenberg’s memoir on Freddie Blassie was released just three weeks before he died in 2003.
-He had been in poor health for quite a while and it was as if he wanted to wait to get his story out before he passed on.
+He had been in poor health for quite a while, and it was as if he wanted to wait to get his story out before he passed on.
 Freddie accomplished that goal and did so in grand style, as only he could.